chef/automate/components/automate-chef-io/content/docs/install.md

 path = "/var/opt/chef-automate/backups"
 ```

-##### Backup Externally-Deployed Elasticsearch to S3
+##### Backup Externally-Deployed Elasticsearch to AWS S3

-To configure S3 backups of Chef Automate data stored in an externally-deployed Elasticsearch cluster:
+To configure AWS S3 backups of Chef Automate data stored in an externally-deployed Elasticsearch cluster:

 1. Install the [`repository-s3` plugin](https://www.elastic.co/guide/en/elasticsearch/plugins/current/repository-s3.html) on all nodes in your Elasticsearch cluster.
-2. If you wish to use IAM authentication to provide your Elasticsearch nodes access to the S3 bucket, you must apply the appropriate IAM policy to each host system in the cluster.
+1. If you wish to use IAM authentication to provide your Elasticsearch nodes access to the S3 bucket, you must apply the appropriate IAM policy to each host system in the cluster.
-3. Configure each Elasticsearch node with a S3 client configuration containing the proper S3 endpoint, credentials, and other settings as [described in the Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/plugins/current/repository-s3-client.html).
+1. Configure each Elasticsearch node with a S3 client configuration containing the proper S3 endpoint, credentials, and other settings as [described in the Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/plugins/current/repository-s3-client.html).
-4. Enable S3 backups by adding the following settings to your config.toml:
+1. Enable S3 backups by adding the following settings to your config.toml:

     ```toml
     [global.v1.external.elasticsearch.backup]
     enable = true